guillermo-navas-palencia/ropwr/doc/source/index.rst

 given a list of split points.
 It supports several monotonic constraints, objective functions and regularizations.
 The library is written in Python and relies on cvxpy (ECOS and OSQP solvers) to solve the underlying optimization problems.
-Other formulations are solver using a direct approach.
+Other formulations are solved using a direct approach.

 .. toctree::